-There are only a few main options when it comes to selling your car – the most popular being privately or through a car dealership.
-So when you need to decide between the two, what’s the difference and which option will offer you the most value?
+There are only a few main options when it comes to selling your car – the most popular being to sell privately, or to sell through a car dealership.
+So when you need to decide between the two, what’s the difference, and which option will offer you the most value?

 How much is your car actually worth?

 The first place to start is to research the value of your current car so you know roughly how much it is worth.

 There are plenty of websites that will give you a free valuation online such as carsales.com.au.
 Visit their free car valuation page and enter your car’s make, model, year, badge and description and it will provide you with a price guide based on both selling your car privately and through a dealership.

 For instance, according to carsales.com.au (at time of writing), a 2012 Mazda 3 Neo with automatic transmission will sell for between $15,800 to $17,900 privately and between $12,300 to $14,400 if sold as a trade-in to a dealership.
 That’s up to $5600 extra if you chose to sell the vehicle privately.

 Of course, the only way dealerships can make a profit on your trade-in is by buying it for less than they can sell it, otherwise it’s not worth their time or money to take the car off your hands, fix any damage, detail it and sell it on for you.
 So it’s highly unlikely you could get the same price selling a car to a dealer as you would selling a car privately.

 So, why would you trade-in your car when you could possibly pocket thousands more by selling it privately?

 Private car sales can be costly and can take many months to sell – and that’s where the convenience of trading in a car comes into play.
 There are a few things to mull over before deciding to sell your car privately.

 Firstly, you need organise advertising for your car.
 Will you pay for an ad on a car sales website, post it to social media or put up a sign in your car and hope for the best?
 If you decide to advertise, that will come at a cost – the total of which will depend on how long your car takes to sell.